 4. ORGANIC MANURING

 16. CROP ROTATION

-this is the sets of teeth possessed by adults and are usually four groups consisting of the incisors, canines, premolars and molars.
-The permanent teeth stays till old age and may number up to 32 for a full grown adult human
+These are the sets of teeth possessed by adults and are usually four groups consisting of the incisors, canines, premolars and molars.
+The permanent teeth stay till old age and may number up to 32 for a full-grown adult human

 TYPES OF TEETH